 - Lesson 4 Quiz

 - Discussion assignment

-- Answer a short answer essay quiz reflecting on the Esri course you completed.
+- Answer a short answer essay quiz reflecting on the ArcGIS courses you completed.
 The quiz can be found in the "ArcGIS Desktop Certificate of Completion" Module of Canvas.

 If you have any questions, please post them to our Questions? discussion forum in Canvas.
 I will check that discussion forum daily to respond.
 While you are there, feel free to post your own responses if you, too, are able to help out a classmate.